preciofishbone/OmniaDocsG2/blocks/calendar-rollup/index.rst

 .. image:: calendar-rollup-display-new2.png

 + **Listing**: In this list you can select type of display (Only Listing is available for now, more options to come).
-+ **Title**: If a Title should be shown for the block, add it in this field.
-If no varition exists for the page, it looks like in the image above and you can set the title in the languages active in the tenant.
-If a varition exists, only one title can be set.
++ **Title**: If a title should be shown for the block, add it in this field.
+If no variation exists for the page, it looks like in the image above and you can set the title in the languages active in the tenant.
+If variation exists, only one title can be set.
 In that case, titles in other languages are set in the variations.
 + **Item Limit**: Set the number of items to display on each "page" of the list.
 + **Padding**: Set some padding around the list if needed.